 How do I explain the COVID-19 vaccine to my child?

-When the time comes, some children may not completely understand the circumstances, how vaccines work or why they need the vaccine.
-It is important for parents to explain to their children that sometimes when you are sick, you may have no symptoms at all.
+Some children may not completely understand the circumstances, how vaccines work or why they need the vaccine.
+It is important for parents to explain to their children that sometimes when you’re sick, you may have no symptoms at all.
 Receiving the vaccine will help decrease transmission of the virus and it will also prevent the chance of developing severe disease and admission to the hospital.

 Getting the vaccine will certainly help decrease transmission not only at schools, but also at any event where kids interact with one another — like summer camps and sports.
 You can communicate to your children that getting the vaccine is an important step to make sure they (and all their friends, teachers and coaches) stay safe and can get back to doing all those fun activities they enjoy together.